miker704/Strife/patches2.md

     - Fixed a display issue with dm Message settings control component when editing a message too make the controls disappear properly.
     - Added onHover and isHovered state functions as call back functions to prevent hanging tool tip for the buttons in dmMessageControl.
     - Added the ability when the user is holding shift while the dmMessage controller is expanded if the user clicked on the delete icon when still holding shift will outright delete the dmMessage without bringing up the delete confirmation modal.
+    - Added a is_header prop for dmMessage controls to indicate which position for the control component to render if it is true it means its is not a follow up dm message where if false renders the control lower for a follow up dm message

 ## Backend Changes